 12. Explore Celebration, Florida

 I decided to stay in Orlando in the summer of 2006 after I moved there from Washington, DC, for an internship.
-When I stayed, I moved from an apartment building near Universal and the Mall at Millenia to the town of Celebration, Florida.
+When I stayed, I moved from an apartment building near Universal and the Mall at Millenia to the town of Celebration, Florida, in a cozy mother-in-law apartment.

 Disney fans know it as the “Town that Disney Built,” which is true (Disney did, indeed, build the town) but they haven't had any involvement for years.
 It's a gorgeous city that is technically part of Kissimmee (right next to Orlando, proper, and where Lake Buena Vista is, home to Walt Disney World).